hanx316/axios-vue/README.md

 Vue.use(axiosVue)

-// You can also declare global default configs and instance configs in plugin options Vue.use(axiosVue, {
+// You can also declare global default configs and instance configs in plugin options.
+Vue.use(axiosVue, {
   globalDefaults: {
     baseURL: 'https://api.example.com',